Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic, and comparing the source novel by Stephen King.

 This makes his transformation into a “human monster” – technically it’s a possession – all the more tragic.
 Jack’s battle with the booze eventually destroys his better side but, because we know his struggles, it’s easy to feel sympathy for him.

 His mental state also flips abruptly.
-He wakes up one morning singing the hotel’s praises and, shortly after, becomes mean and morose.
+He wakes up one morning singing the hotel’s praises and, shortly afterwards, becomes mean, morose and murderous.

-The way he snaps at Wendy is particularly abrupt – and yet Wendy doesn’t seem too shocked by it (i.e., it’s happened before).
+The way he snaps at Wendy is particularly abrupt – and yet Wendy doesn’t seem too shocked by it (suggesting it’s happened before).

 Jack in the film isn’t a particularly nice guy to begin with … and then he just gets worse.

-The book has several creepy scenes with a topiary that comes to life.
+The book features several creepy scenes with a topiary that comes to life.
 Kubrick’s film does away with the animals in favour of a hedge maze.

-Whereas the animals add a nervy tension throughout the novel, the movie’s maze isn’t a source of terror so much as the setting for the final chase.
+Whereas the animals add a nervy tension throughout the novel, the movie’s maze isn’t a source of terror so much as the setting for the final chase (and the means of killing Jack).

 In Kubrick’s movie, Halloran travels from Florida to Denver – battling a deadly storm along the way – only to die the minute he arrives at the hotel.

 Retrospectively, this is troubling.
-It reduces Hallorann (and Scatman Crothers) to ‘black guy who dies’, a formerly common casting strategy that introduced non-white characters so they could be killed off without jeopardising the leads.
+It reduces Hallorann (and Scatman Crothers) to ‘black guy who dies’, a lazy form of storytelling that allowed characters to be killed off on screen without jeopardising the leads.

 This doesn’t happen in the book.

 The book ends with Danny, Wendy and Hallorann as an alternative family unit.
-In fact, Hallorann is the father figure Danny deserves: the father who will do anything to save him.
+In fact, Hallorann is the father figure Danny deserves: the one who will do anything to save him.

 Stephen King writes out the Overlook in an enormous explosion.
-As caretaker, Jack must keep a close eye on the hotel’s decrepit boiler.
-He forgets to check on it when he’s busy trying to kill Danny.
+As caretaker, Jack must keep a close eye on the hotel’s decrepit boiler, but forgets to check on it because he’s busy trying to kill Danny.

 The resulting explosion destroys the hotel and its evil presence.

-The hotel survives them all.
-And, according to the film’s final photo, Jack lives on as one more ghost.
+Kubrick’s hotel survives them all.
+And, according to the final close-up of an old photo, Jack lives on as one more ghost.

 - Jack dislocates Danny’s arm in the movie.
 In the book, he breaks it.

-- The novel’s famous opening line reveals how much Jack detests Stuart Ullman: “Officious little prick.”
-The feeling’s mutual.
-This deteriorating relationship (and others) underlines Jack’s descent into delusion.
+- The novel’s opening line reveals how much Jack detests Stuart Ullman: “Officious little prick.”
+Their deteriorating relationship reflects Jack’s descent into delusion.

 - In the book, Jack becomes obsessed with writing about the Overlook’s sordid past.
-This is how the hotel sucks him in: it gives a struggling writer a killer story.
-Its his relationship to writing that then isolates Jack.
+This is how the hotel sucks him in: it gives a struggling writer a killer story (see also 1408).
+His relationship to writing is what isolates Jack in the first place.

 - The mystery of what ‘redrum’ means is a major component of the book.
-The film slips it in almost as a throwaway scare.
-In the novel, however, it’s just one of many puzzles woven through the story.
+The film slips it in almost as a throwaway scare, but in the novel it’s one of many puzzles woven through the story.

 - A fan theory suggests the man in the bear costume (dog costume) signals Danny has been sexually abused.
 But in the book, the dog man represents Jack: someone who will do anything to please the hotel’s management.

 - Stephen King’s Wendy is quick witted and emotionally resilient.
-Duvall’s terror jumps off the screen, but she’s a horror film trope compared to the book.
+Duvall’s terror jumps off the screen, but she’s a horror film cliché compared to the book.

 The Shining (1980), directed by Stanley Kubrick